a pop-up monastery for non-monastics

 a glimpse of the Body of Christ in the world

-Here in the San Francisco Bay Area, there is no shortage of wonderful spiritual communities and opportunities for spiritual practice.
+There is no shortage of wonderful spiritual communities and opportunities for spiritual practice.
 Yet, being a both/and person in an either/or world, Abbess Joellynn Monahan longed for a place where she could continue learning, teaching, and practicing the ancient spiritual practices of the Christian tradition in radically diverse and inclusive community.
 It often felt like she could find one or the other – tradition or inclusion; mystery or freedom.
 As she shared her vision for Heart of Wisdom, it became clear that this need was unmet not just for her, but also for many others.
 The overwhelming response to Heart of Wisdom’s founding and offerings affirms that people share this longing: to travel well-worn spiritual paths which call people to devotion, liberation/salvation/wholeness, to cultivate compassion and embody justice-making, and to welcome and celebrate (as Christ did) people’s whole selves as gifts to all who gather and to the world!

 About Heart of Wisdom Monastery